 • Check with the distributor to see if they have the authority from the copyright holder to grant licenses.
 (This is a good method for documentaries.)

-• In the case of major feature films, you can use a licensing service.
+• Use a licensing service in the case of major feature films.
 Note that services vary in the types of licensing offered and the particular studio or title represented.
 Costs of a license are usually related to the film’s release date.
-See below of a list of some licensing services.
+See below for a list of some licensing services.

 Some licensing services